postmanlabs/labs-docs/v6/postman/sending_api_requests/working_with_tabs.md

 [![tabs menu](https://s3.amazonaws.com/postman-static-getpostman-com/postman-docs/Multiple_Tabs4.png)](https://s3.amazonaws.com/postman-static-getpostman-com/postman-docs/Multiple_Tabs4.png)

 **Note:** Duplicating a tab and duplicating a request are not one and the same.
-When you duplicate a request, it occupies space and adds an additional request to your collection.
+When you duplicate a request, it adds an additional request to your collection.
 For example, if you're trying out variations of a request with minor changes (something like change in query parameters), you might want to work with duplicate tabs.
 If you have significant changes in a request, you might probably want to duplicate a request.
 Also, you may duplicate a request if you want to keep track of changes.

 ### Using multiple tabs